Charter Flight Cost Estimator Tool

 The Uber of Private Jets

 Really?
-This program was backed by well-known celebrities and originally founded by Uber co-founder and chairman Garret Camp – who pulled out after a previous service suspension; giving up his entire investment!
+This program, the uber of private jets, was backed by well-known celebrities and originally founded by Uber co-founder and chairman Garret Camp – who pulled out after a previous service suspension; giving up his entire investment!
 The idea was to ultimately settle in as a per-seat cost model that charged an annual fee (in addition to the cost per seat).
 They aren’t the only company offering this service.
 It probably will take off eventually and will probably work for many; however, it isn’t the same as a true private jet experience and we simply aren’t interested in compromising quality in an effort to attract the masses.

 Before we close, let us not neglect to address one of the primary selling points, as we know it, for most of these programs – the one-way pricing structure!
 In all fairness, there was a time (more than ten years ago) that the pricing of one-way flight itineraries was quite unattractive in traditional, on-demand, charter operations.
 That has evolved considerably.
 If you are working with someone who isn’t investing considerable effort into finding you one-way options when they are a more appropriate fit then you should really consider exploring alternate (or additional) service providers who will take your best interest into consideration.
 You really want a company who will match your needs to the most appropriate option for you; without regard only for what is most profitable for them.